Albert0i/RU330/adt.md

 > Any solution not necessarily be right solution.

-Requirements evolves and so do we.
+Requirements evolves and so do data structure.
 It's impossible to predict accurately future needs.

 1. [Programming with abstract data types, Barbara Liskov and Stephen Zilles, 1974](https://dl.acm.org/doi/pdf/10.1145/800233.807045)